lsaether/whisper-tools/README.md

 geth --shh --rpc --nodiscover
 ```

 You can remove `--nodiscover` if you would like to try to connect to other nodes.
 But be wary, it will also start syncing the Ethereum mainnet.
+Additionally, if you are using this library from a development server (such as webpack) you will need to enable cors on geth with this flag `--rpccorsdomain "*"`.

 ## FAQs